 - Show you are open to listening to your child and let your child initiate the conversation.
 If you haven’t heard about that person in a week or two ask how that person is doing.
 Your child’s attitude will give you a hint whether or not the crush is alive or not.

 - Often, the relationship will pass effortlessly and sudden, sometimes for no reason.
 Explain to your child that “sometimes people change their minds about what they like for no reason and this can be confusing and hard to understand”.

 By respecting and honoring the specialness of your children’s puppy love, they are more likely to file it away in their memory banks with the smile, butterflies and good feelings only a first love can bring.

-For more tips on your child’s first crush and puppy love and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, take the 30-Days To Parenting Success Course.
+For more tips on your child’s first crush and puppy love and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, take the 7 Keys to Parenting Success ebook.
 You will be less frustrated, respond more calmly and feel more confident in any parenting situation.